-Also be sure to see the USDA regulations, aka the Animal Care Blue Book
+Also be sure to see the USDA Regulations - Animal Care Blue Book.

 Protect your pets this spring!